mongodb/mongo-php-driver/CONTRIBUTING.md

 This script will generate a purl file with our dependencies, then run the internal silkbomb tool to update the SBOM.
-Note that you need to have docker installed and have access to artifactory in order to run this.
+Note that you need to have docker installed and have access to Artifactory in order to run this.

 #### Test and commit your changes